KustoszApp/docs/source/installation/containers.md

 Pods has seen very active development in Podman 2.x line.
 We recommend that you use at least Podman 3.0, released in February 2021.

 First, download [kustosz_pod.yaml](https://github.com/KustoszApp/server/blob/main/containers/kustosz_pod.yaml) file.
 Then review it and modify to your liking.
 You should at least change Postgres password (make sure that you changed all references to old password in the file).
+You probably also want to specify `KUSTOSZ_USERNAME` and `KUSTOSZ_PASSWORD` variables in `kustosz_api` container.
 Finally, run it:

 ```
 podman play kube ./kustosz_pod.yaml
 ```

-Now proceed to [initial setup](../initial-setup).
-You can use `podman exec` to execute a command in a context of running container.
 Kustosz web UI will be available at [localhost/ui/](http://localhost/ui/).

+When running in podman pods, container does not create new user `admin`.
+If you have not specified `KUSTOSZ_USERNAME` variable, proceed to [initial setup](../initial-setup).
+You can use `docker exec` to execute a command in a context of running container.

 In default configuration, podman will listen to port 80 on the host machine.
 Usually user processes can't bind to this port.
 If you want to run rootless podman, you need to change the port in pod definition or change the configuration of host machine.
 If port 80 is already taken - which is very likely if you have multiple web-based services running - change definition of `ports` in `kustosz_api` container.